KvalitetsIT/fut-demo-apps/README.md

 # FUT Demo Apps
 Apps that demonstrate the use of the [eHealth Infrastructure](https://ehealth-dk.atlassian.net/wiki/spaces/EDTW/overview).
 The infrastructure API is based on the [FHIR](https://fhir.org/) specifications.
 The demo apps follow the Backend for frontend (BFF) pattern.
-Backends projects are based on Java Spring Boot and frontend projects are based on React.
+Backend projects are based on Java Spring Boot and frontend projects are based on React.
 The Java projects utilizes the [HAPI FHIR](https://hapifhir.io/) Java client library for communicating with the eHealth Infrastructure REST servers.

 ## List of apps
 - [FUT Patient Demo BFF](https://github.com/kvalitetsIT/fut-patient-bff)